 - Is pursuing a degree program at an accredited 4-year college/university or a 2-year community college within the state of Colorado, or is pursuing a certificate program offered by an accredited college/university within the state of Colorado

-- Has volunteered in at least 3 outdoor stewardship projects** within the last 3 years with VOC or other Colorado stewardship organization (eg: all projects could have occurred in 1 year or over a 3-year span of time).
+- Have participated at least 3 outdoor stewardship projects within the last 3 years with VOC or other Colorado stewardship organizations (e.g.: all projects may also have occurred in 1 year or over a 3-year span of time).
 Participation may have occurred through your professional work or personal volunteer time.

-- Is pursuing a degree program with an environmental, natural resource, or outdoor recreation emphasis.
+- Is pursuing a degree or certificate program with an environmental, natural resource, or outdoor recreation emphasis.
 See Colorado eligible programs at getoutdoorscolorado.org/career-guide-signup

 - Elected gap-year students are not considered as "non-traditional" students in this program.

-*The scholarship funds will be sent directly to the student's academic institution for tuition and fee costs.
+*Scholarship funds will be sent directly to the student's academic institution for tuition and fee costs.
 If the award is greater than that amount, the remaining balance may be held for the next semester or distributed directly to the student for other school-related uses such as room and board or textbooks if this is their final term.

 ***Outdoor Stewardship Projects can include, but are not limited to: trail construction and maintenance, invasive species management, habitat restoration, gardening and planting, forestry management, flood and fire restoration, recreational improvement, historic preservation, citizen science or river/trash clean-ups.
 These projects can take place with an environmental/outdoor organization (e.g.VOC, WRV, RMFI) or Land Agency (e.g. Public Parks, State Parks, BLM etc.).